 Accountability Research home » Completion, Graduation, and Dropouts » Data Search: Year » Level

 A five-year extended longitudinal graduation rate is the percentage of students from a class of beginning ninth graders who graduate by the fall one year after their anticipated graduation date, that is, within five years of beginning ninth grade.
-A five-year extended longitudinal completion rate is the percentage of students from the same class who complete their high school education by the fall one year after their anticipated graduation date.
-Completion may be defined as graduating, continuing in high school in the fall after graduation was expected, or receiving a General Educational Development (GED) certificate.
 A five-year extended longitudinal dropout rate is the percentage of students from the same class who, by the fall one year after their anticipated graduation date, drop out before completing their high school education.
 Dropouts are counted according to the definitions in place the years they drop out.
 The definition changed in 2005-06.
-Longitudinal rates for the classes of 2009 and 2010 are comparable to one another.
+Longitudinal rates for 2009 and later classes are comparable to one another.
 Rates for classes in which the national dropout definition was phased in (classes of 2006, 2007, and 2008) are not comparable from one class to another, nor are they comparable to rates for prior or later classes.

-Select from the following to view or download a report for a statewide report or a single campus, district, or education service center (ESC) region:
+Select from the following to view or download a statewide report or a report for a single campus, district, or education service center (ESC) region:

 To download a comma-delimited (.csv) file containing data for all campuses or all districts in the state, please choose from one of the following options.
 Please note that downloads may take a few minutes.